Welcome to Italy

 Because Italy is a member of the European Union, its environmental policies largely fall under EU environmental legislation.

 With respect to air pollution and climate change, Italy is pushing initiatives designed to reduce black carbon emissions, particularly in the transportation sector.
 Through the Sustainable Mobility Fund, Italy has co-funded nearly 190 projects at a total cost of 195 million Euros.
+In the last two decades, Italy has decreased the emissions consistently.

 A bird's eye view of nearby Venice showing significant accumulations of